-A couple people have surprised me in the past month by asking me what my goal is with my breeding program, which possibly should not have surprised me so much but six years ago, I was of the understanding as many are, that gypsy horses were all this big wagon horse about 15 hands tall.
+People have surprised me by asking me what my goal is with my breeding program, which possibly should not have surprised me so much but in 2006, I was of the understanding as many are, that gypsy horses were all this big wagon horse about 15 hands tall.
 At that time I thought it was reasonable to want to have my own personal favorite size pony of 12-13 hands.
 I even asked the importer of that time, Jeff Bartko, about the availability of the smaller gypsy horses.
 He said they were almost unavailable as far as getting them imported.
 So, I happily invested in my Truffles and Lex pair which I have not regretted.
 BUT the propoganda was rather misleading in my opinion, and I slowly learned and came to the realization that many of the horses imported to USA were smaller than promised, as well as there seem to be LOTS of pony size cobs in the UK/Ireland.
 I was told that the Rom breeders often put small feathered pony stallions to bigger coarse wagon mares to get the preferred “Sweet” look and the size range of 14 hands tall which is the average size gypsy horse you find; but the range of size in the foundation stock is huge, 12-16 hands.
 And some have focused on the smaller ones in more recent years so there are now some heavy feathered cobs in the 10 hand range.

 So, once I realized that the 12-13 hand size in the USA would have limited appeal (I had people tell me to my face what an oddball I was in liking this size), and watching the market through these tough times, and getting older and appreciating the appeal of the miniature horse and its success in the American horse market (as well as a chance event in my life, obtaining a mini mare that was in foal to a 15 hand paint stud)….I decided I would re-focus my investment (this happened in 2009).
 I continued to research the ability of small mares, specifically true old fashioned Shetland mares, to be able to carry foals sired by large horses.
 There were several scientific studies done over the last 100 years to try to figure out this phenomenon….it was well noted thru the ages that little pony mares would get bred by and carry foals safely delivered from big stallions.
 Just Google shetland shire breeding study and there is quite a bit of debate about the whole idea but also I talked with several “old timers” pony breeders in the midwest USA and the concensus was that pony mares had no birthing problems to any greater degree than any other healthy horse.
 Here are a couple links to lead your way: